Code-Institute-Submissions/the-growth-club/documentation/testing/TESTING.md

         - [Footer](documentation/images/test_screenshots/footer.png)

 *Admin User*
+The Admin user the same user stories as the Registered user above with the additional extras below:
 - As an Admin User, I would like the ability to **log in to an admin account** so that I can **create, edit and delete featured resources posts** for each month;
     - The log in features are similar to the above, but if the admin user is log in, the are able to see the Manage Resources Admin Dashboard.
 From here they are able to add & edit feature resources.
         - [Admin Dashboard Page](documentation/images/test_screenshots/admin_dashboard.png)